On this page

 Q: What is the filing deadline to appeal an MCC's request for refund of overpayment, or following an audit under 28 TAC §21.2818?

-A: A preferred provider, or a non-contracting physician or provider, may appeal a MCC's request for refund by providing written notice of disagreement with the MCC's refund request not later than 45 days after receipt of the MCC's notice described in 28 TAC §21.2818.
+A: A preferred provider, or a non-contracting physician or provider, may appeal an MCC's request for refund by providing written notice of disagreement with the MCC's refund request not later than 45 days after receipt of the MCC's notice described in 28 TAC §21.2818.

 Q: What is the deadline for filing a secondary claim?

-A: Under 28 TAC §21.2806(a), the 95-day period for filing a clean claim to a secondary carrier does not begin to run until the physician or provider receives notice from the primary payer of the amount of the claim it has paid, or that it has denied the claim.
+A: Under 28 TAC §21.2806(a), the 95-day period for filing a clean claim to a secondary carrier does not begin to run until the physician or provider receives notice from the primary MCC of the amount of the claim it has paid, or that it has denied the claim.

-Q: What if an insured or enrollee does not inform a MCC of other coverage until after 95 days after the date of service, but within the contracted filing deadline?
+Q: What if an insured or enrollee does not inform an MCC of other coverage until after 95 days after the date of service, but within the contracted filing deadline?
 Does the MCC lose its rights to coordination of benefits?
 Does the clock stop for prompt pay?

 Filing to the Wrong Carrier